Red Line (Washington Metro): Stations

-Future

-In November 2010, the WMATA authorized $37 million in capital improvements on the Red Line, a part of $212 million of work on the Red Line scheduled for 2010 to 2014.
+Additions, renovations and repairs

+In May 2026 WMATA announced that the Bethesda, Medical Center and Grosvenor–Strathmore stations will be closed July 6 to September 6, 2026, to allow for completion of a new mezzanine in Bethesda, which will connect to the future Purple Line light rail station; and for completion of other Red Line construction projects.

+Proposed improvements

 In 2011, the WMATA examined the possibility of extending the Red Line past the Shady Grove station to the Metropolitan Grove station by 2040.

-In April 2012, a 1,200-car parking garage opened at the Glenmont station, joining the existing 1,700-car garage.
-Construction on the project, funded by the state of Maryland, began in December 2009.

 In 2021, an infill station between Takoma and Silver Spring called North Takoma station that used to be part of the Metropolitan Subdivision was proposed.